Laiteux/Milky/README.md

 - [SocksSharp](https://github.com/Laiteux/SocksSharp)

-## Documentation

-Not gonna lie, I'm lazy to write one.
-And to be honest, it probably isn't even needed.

-Why isn't it needed?
-Because of the [examples](examples) folder.

-By taking a look at it, you most likely will easily understand how Milky works.

-Come on, trust me.

 ## Contribution

 Your help and ideas are welcome, feel free to fork this repo and submit pull requests.